Representation Learning for Equivariant Inference with Guarantees: Inference and Learning Guarantees

-Hence, our method learns representations of $\rvx$ and $\rvy$ that transform \textit{nonlinear regression of observables} into a simple \textit{linear regression} in the learned space.
+Hence, our method learns representations of $\rvx$ and $\rvy$ that transform \textit{nonlinear regression of observables} into \textit{linear regression} in the learned representation space.
 For example, assuming $\rvy$ has bounded variance and setting $\vh(\vy)=\vy$, we recover the standard ($\G$-equivariant) regression solution (see \cref{tab:encp_guarantees}-left).
-Equally important, by letting $\vh=\one_{\sB}$—the indicator of a measurable set $\sB\subseteq\vsY$—the model estimates conditional probabilities (see \cref{tab:encp_guarantees}-right), thereby supporting both regression and uncertainty quantification (e.g., conditional quantiles, covariances; see \cref{sec:experiments} and \citep{kostic2024learning}).
+Equally important, by letting $\vh=\one_{\sB}$—the indicator of a measurable set $\sB\subseteq\vsY$—the model estimates conditional probabilities (see \cref{tab:encp_guarantees}-right), thereby supporting both regression and uncertainty quantification (e.g., conditional quantiles, see \cref{sec:experiments} and \citet{kostic2024neural}).
+The following learning bounds cover this general setting. \begin{theorem} Let the symmetry priors in \eqref{eq:main_assumtions} hold, $\CE$ be a $\sfrac{1}{\rpar}$-Schatten-class $\G$-equivariant conditional expectation operator, as in \eqref{eq:G_equiv_cond_exp_operator}, and $\CEp$ be a truncated approximation, defined in \eqref{eq:pmd_model} and trained via \eqref{eq:disentangled_contrastive_loss}, with rank $r$ and parameters $\nnParams\in\Theta$.
+Then, given an appropriate truncation dimension $r \asymp (\sfrac{\samplesize}{\isoDim^{\rpar}})^{\sfrac{1}{(1+2\rpar)}}$, the following results hold for any $\G$-equivariant/invariant $\vh\!\in\!\Lp[2]{\muy}{(\vsY,\vsZ)}$, measurable set $\sA\subset\vsX$, and $\G'\leq\G$; with probability at least $1-\delta$ w.r.t. an iid draw of $\sD_\samplesize=\{(\rvx_n,\rvy_n) \sim \muxy\}_{n=1}^{\samplesize}$: